mmmewk/template-react-spa-with-aws-cdk/aws/README.md

 - Run `yarn add global aws-cdk`
 - Rename `.env.example` to `.env`
+- These steps need to happen once between all subdomains:
   - Take the code in `render-spa.js` and deploy is as a Lambda@Edge function.
 Add the RENDER_SPA_LAMBDA_ARN to your ENV variables.
   - This only needs to happen once between all subdomains
   - Create a hosted zone for your domain in route53
   - Create an acm certificate for \*.topLevelDomain.
 Add the ACM_CERTIFICATE_ARN to your ENV variables.
 - Update ENV variables with your subdomain, domain, AWS account number and desired AWS region
 - Run `yarn deploy`
 - This should take a few minutes, then output two commands into the console
 - Replace the deploy script in `.github/workflows/deploy.yml` with these commands
-- Push your code to github

 ## Useful commands